dusnm/minidlna-scrobble/README.md

 ### Notes
 * The application requires go >= 1.23 to compile.
-* The application assumes Linux is the underlying operating system.
-There are no guarantees it'll work on other Unix-like operating systems, and that's especially true for Windows.
+* The application assumes Linux is the underlying operating system and is therefore not portable.
+There are no guarantees it'll work on other Unix-like operating systems, and there are no guarantees whatsoever for Windows.

 ### Licensing
 This application is free software, licensed under the terms of the GNU GPL v3 license.